passcod/darkwhite/2014-mar-16-oracle-1.md

 "Let's go."

-Maria held out her hand, and the screaming stopped as her two knives floated back to her grasp.
-A flick of the wrist sent blood splatting on the tiled floor.
+Maria held out her hand, and the boy shrieked — and then stopped abrubtly.
+Two knives floated slowly to her grasp; a flick of the wrist sent blood splatting on the tiled floor.
 With one last glance to the prostrated woman still in her chair, she ordered:

 "Go pick up your boyfriend.
 I don't wan't him dying in there and stinking up the place."